kubearc/excel-practice/till-formula-test.md

-# 📘 Excel Practice Task – Employee Attendance Tracker
+#  Excel Practice Task – Employee Attendance Tracker

 This Excel exercise helps you practice using the **Home**, **Insert**, **Page Layout**, and **Formulas** tabs in a structured format.

 ---

-## 📊 Task Scenario: Employee Attendance Tracker
+## Task Scenario: Employee Attendance Tracker

 Create an Excel sheet to record the attendance of 6 employees over a 10-day working period.

 ---

-## ✅ Tasks to Complete by Tab

----

-### 🔵 HOME Tab
+### Step-1

 - Create a table with:
   - 6 employee names in rows.